 Speak with a Medical Malpractice Attorney

 If you feel that your physician has been over-prescribing and you have suffered a serious injury or you have become addicted to your medication, contact Gladstein Law Firm, PLLC right away.
 We can help you explore your options and determine if your physician was at-fault for your condition.
-Schedule a consultation now at 800-991-0474 or fill out our online contact form with your questions.
+Schedule a consultation now by calling us or fill out our online contact form with your questions.